Common Career Paths

 Finance Student Experiences

 “Coming to George Fox I was one of the few honest freshmen – an undecided major.
 After my business intro class though, I finally found where my passion was.
-I hesitate to think about what I’d do without the School of Business at George Fox, and I know my future is so much more open because of my involvement here.”
+I hesitate to think about what I’d do without the College of Business at George Fox, and I know my future is so much more open because of my involvement here.”

 - Alex OpBroek (’12)